英文字典中文字典

 She was claiming to the English throne However, her effort was not successful Do we use effort or efforts in this case??
 Thank you for your help

-• to spare no efforts to do something | WordReference Forums
+• make the effort to do something | WordReference Forums

-• spare no effort or spare no efforts? - WordReference Forums
+• attempt vs. effort - WordReference Forums

-• spend great effort - WordReference Forums
+• Go through an effort - WordReference Forums

 中文字典-英文字典 2005-2009